800-787-7667 or 800 PUP-POOP

 Stay safe, stay pawsitive, and give your dog an extra snuggle from us.

-With locations in Los Angeles, Ventura, Dallas, Austin and Nashville, Scoop Masters pet waste removal helps dog owners enjoy their yard again.
+With locations in Los Angeles, Ventura, Dallas, Austin, Houston, Nashville, Palm Beach and Salem, Oregon.
+Scoop Masters pet waste removal helps dog owners enjoy their yard again.
 Since 1988, we’ve been enforcing the “no flies” zone in backyards, patios and dog runs by keeping them dog poop free.
 We also offer a sanitizing service to help get rid of the smell on rocks, concrete and artificial turf.
 Contact us for a free quote.
-Follow us on Facebook and Twitter/X. If your dog can poop it, we can scoop it!
+Follow us on Facebook and Twitter/X. If your dog can poop it, we can scoop it